Which of the following accounts would appear in a post-closing tr... | Study Prep in Pearson+

 Understand the purpose of a post-closing trial balance: It is prepared after closing entries are made to ensure that the ledger is balanced and only permanent accounts (balance sheet accounts) remain.
 Temporary accounts (income statement accounts and dividends) are closed to retained earnings.

-Identify permanent accounts: Permanent accounts include assets, liabilities, and equity accounts such as Retained Earnings and Accumulated Depreciation.
-These accounts are not closed and will appear in the post-closing trial balance.
+Identify the types of accounts listed in the problem: Service Revenue, Dividends, and Salaries Expense are temporary accounts, while Retained Earnings is a permanent account.

-Recognize temporary accounts: Temporary accounts include revenue, expenses, and dividends.
-These accounts are closed to Retained Earnings during the closing process and do not appear in the post-closing trial balance.
+Recall that temporary accounts (e.g., revenues, expenses, and dividends) are closed at the end of the accounting period.
+Their balances are transferred to Retained Earnings, leaving them with a zero balance and excluding them from the post-closing trial balance.

-Analyze the given accounts: Service Revenue and Dividends are temporary accounts and will not appear in the post-closing trial balance.
-Retained Earnings and Accumulated Depreciation are permanent accounts and will appear in the post-closing trial balance.
+Recognize that permanent accounts (e.g., assets, liabilities, and equity accounts like Retained Earnings) are not closed and will appear in the post-closing trial balance.

+Conclude that Retained Earnings is the correct account to appear in the post-closing trial balance, as it is a permanent account reflecting the cumulative earnings retained in the business after closing entries.

 Watch next